 |

-other children were susceptible to bad immune reactions from the vaccinations.
+were susceptible to bad immune reactions from the vaccinations.

 Autism spectrum disorders continue to rise in the United States even after mercury-containing thimerosal was removed from